 Screenwriter Lawrence Kasdan was brought in to replace Leigh Brackett after her death.
-He had already been hired to write Raiders of the Lost Ark.
-Lucas offered him this film before even reading his rough draft of Raiders, having already read his script Continental Divide and having worked with him and Steven Spielberg to develop the story of Raiders largely from scratch.
+He had already been hired to write Raiders of the Lost Ark (1981).
+Lucas offered him this movie before even reading his rough draft of Raiders, having already read his script for Continental Divide (1981), and having worked with him and Steven Spielberg to develop the story of Raiders largely from scratch.

 The Bespin twin-pod cloud car that intercepts the Millennium Falcon bears a resemblance to the American F-82 Twin Mustang fighter plane.